chenxinhello/Logical-symbols-and-LaTeX/README.md

 # LaTeX-for-Logicians
-LaTeX for Logican, especially for me.
+LaTeX for Logican, especially for myself.